uliw/esbmtk/docs/manual/manual-3.rst

 1.3.3 Post processing
 ^^^^^^^^^^^^^^^^^^^^^

 As with ``carbonate_system_1`` the remaining carbonate species are not part of the equation system, rather they are calculated once a solution has been found.
 Since the solver does not store the carbonate export fluxes, one first has to calculate the relevant fluxes from the concentration data in the model solution.
-This however model dependent (i.e., export productivity as a function of residence time, or as function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:
+This is however model dependent (i.e., export productivity as a function of residence time, or as function of upwelling flux), and as such post-processing of ``carbonate_system_2``  is not done automatically, but has to be initiated manually, e.g., like this:

 .. code:: ipython